CKND-DT

-CKND-DT (channel 9) is a television station in Winnipeg, Manitoba, Canada, part of the Global Television Network.
-The station is owned and operated by network parent Corus Entertainment, with studios on the 30th floor of 201 Portage in downtown Winnipeg, and transmitter atop the building.
+CKND-DT (channel 9) is a television station in Winnipeg, Manitoba, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
+The station's studios are located on the 30th floor of 201 Portage in downtown Winnipeg, with transmitter atop the building.

 History

 Acquisition and licensing

 CKND's predecessor, KCND-TV, began broadcasting from Pembina, North Dakota, in November 1960.
 Although a U.S. station, it depended almost entirely on advertising from the media market of Winnipeg, Manitoba, Canada.
 In February 1973, the Canadian Radio-television and Telecommunications Commission (CRTC) announced that it had received two applications for new television stations in Winnipeg.
 One had been submitted by Western Manitoba Broadcasters Ltd., the parent company of CKX-TV in Brandon, Manitoba.
 The other application had been received from Continental Communications Ltd. of Vancouver, British Columbia, represented by Ray Peters, the president of Vancouver CTV affiliate CHAN-TV.

 The CRTC solicited competing applications for the new Winnipeg television licence, and Peter Liba, who was then the executive assistant to Manitoba Liberal Party leader Izzy Asper, suggested that they make a bid.
 Wanting to save money on buying the needed equipment, Asper negotiated with Gordon McLendon to acquire the assets of KCND, convincing him that a new Winnipeg station would cut into KCND's revenues and that Winnipeg advertisers would likely lose tax deductions for American advertising costs.

-McLendon sold the station's facilities and equipment to Canwest Broadcasting, established by Asper and partners Paul Morton and Seymour Epstein, for $780,000, contingent on Canwest securing a broadcasting licence.
-At the CRTC's public hearings in Winnipeg in May 1974, Canwest noted that the acquisition of KCND would give their new Winnipeg station a $2 million advertising base and would save $1.5 million in capital and start-up costs compared to the alternative of launching a completely new station.
+McLendon sold the station's facilities and equipment to CanWest Broadcasting, established by Asper and partners Paul Morton and Seymour Epstein, for $780,000, contingent on CanWest securing a broadcasting licence.
+At the CRTC's public hearings in Winnipeg in May 1974, CanWest noted that the acquisition of KCND would give their new Winnipeg station a $2 million advertising base and would save $1.5 million in capital and start-up costs compared to the alternative of launching a completely new station.